eiriklied/es6-generators/Readme.md

 Here, `co` does all the heavy lifting for us.
 We pass an array of promises to yield and we get an array of fulfilled promises back.
-Requests run in parallell, but still there is not a single callback in our code!
+Requests run in parallel, but still there is not a single callback in our code!

 ## Exceptions